-Peter wanted to run away, but the sounds of torture from the Chief Priests’ court but his heart would not let him.
+Peter wanted to run away from the sounds of torture from the Chief Priests’ court, but his heart would not let him.

 Every blow from the open palm of a guard brought shouts of approval from the blood thirsty crowd.
 Every taunt from bold individuals in the mob brought laughter and derision.
 Peter listened for some sort of sound from the voice he knew so well, the voice that had said, “Follow me.”
 Would he indeed follow Jesus, even in this?
 Of all the chosen men, only he was close enough to hear the terrible sounds coming from inside.

 The fire did little to warm Peter in this cold pre-dawn drama.
 He was careful not to stand close enough for his face to be clearly seen.
 Suddenly, a brand in the fire fell creating a shower of sparks, illuminating Peter’s face.
 He quickly jumped back, out of the light, but not before a servant girl belonging to one of the priests caught a good look at his face.
 Her voice brought the action out of the inner chamber into the servant’s court.